null-shot/typescript-agent-tookit/examples/vectorize-mcp/README.md

 - Document may have been deleted

 **"Failed to generate embedding"**
-- Check OpenAI API key is set correctly
+- Check Anthropic API key is set correctly
 - Verify internet connectivity
 - Check if content is too long (max ~8K tokens)